alexschimel/CoFFee/README.md

 ## For developers

 The philosophy behind *CoFFee* and the apps built on it is that all back-end (processing) goes in *CoFFee* while all front-end (display, user interface, application) goes in those apps.
-As a result, the development of an app requires the joint development of *CoFFee*.
-And since there are multiple apps built on *CoFFee*, careful version-controlling and dependency-management is necessary to avoid breaking compatibility.
+As a result, the development of an app requires the joint development of *CoFFee*, and since there are multiple apps built on *CoFFee*, careful version-controlling and dependency-management is necessary to avoid breaking compatibility.

 We use [Semantic Versioning](https://semver.org/) to attribute version numbers:
-* The version of CoFFee is hard-coded in function `CFF_coffee_version.m`.
+* The version of *CoFFee* is hard-coded in function `CFF_coffee_version.m`.
-* The version of an app is (usually) a static property of the app (`Version`), alongside the CoFFee version it was built on (`CoffeeVersion`).
+* The version of an app is (usually) a static property of the app (`Version`), alongside the *CoFFee* version it was built on (`CoffeeVersion`).

 A careful sequence to develop an app is the following: